DEEP Open Catalogue: Massive Online Data Streams (MODS)¶

-Fig. 2 Train and test on three day dataset for better visualisation (monitoring of two aspects simultaneously).
+Fig. 2 Train and test on three day dataset for better visualisation for two channels simultaneously.
 Blue=dataset, green=prediction on train dataset, red=prediction on test (unseen) dataset.

 Launching the full DEEPaas API¶

-You can easily try the default configuration by start the container as:
+You can easily and locally try the default configuration by start the container as:

 $ docker run -ti -p 5000:5000 deephdc/deep-oc-mods